AlleyCorpNord/privateChatbotGPT/ray-served-llm/README.md

 # Guide to test usage of Ray to serve models

-This guide will describe how to deploy using Ray Servethe two models used in the simplified LLM chain with CampFHIR.
-Those two models are stored in HuggingFace.
+This guide will describe how to deploy using Ray Serve the model used in the simplified LLM chain.

 ## Install the Python requirements
 Create a virtual environment that will be used to log the model into mlflow: